 - Evidentiary sufficiency: Most federal charges can only be followed with a conviction if the accused is “guilty beyond a reasonable doubt.”
 Evidence that arguably is not sufficient enough to satisfy this evidentiary standard could be grounds for a valid federal criminal appeal.

 - Sentencing: All convictions should follow preset sentencing guidelines to dole out penalties.
 A punishment for a federal crime conviction that goes well beyond the normal guidelines, or does not use the right guideline, may be appealed.

 YOU MAY HAVE JUST 14 DAYS TO APPEAL

 After sentencing is imposed in a federal criminal case, defendants will most likely only have 14 days to file a notice of appeal to challenge the ruling.
 Anything filed beyond that date might be unusable.
-If you believe your federal conviction should be overturned due to mishandling of evidence or a legal error, contact Berry Law Firm’s federal criminal appeals attorneys headquartered in Omaha and Lincoln.
+If you believe your federal conviction should be overturned due to mishandling of evidence or a legal error, contact Berry Law’s federal criminal appeals attorneys headquartered in Omaha and Lincoln.
 With the firm by your side, you may be able to challenge the authenticity of your federal crimes trial, ultimately contributing to dropped charges or a reduced sentence in some cases.
-The Omaha federal criminal appellate attorneys at Berry Law Firm have the abilities, experience, and know-how to appeal your case, regardless of the opposition or court.
+The Omaha federal criminal appellate attorneys at Berry Law have the abilities, experience, and know-how to appeal your case, regardless of the opposition or court.